ajd12342/paraspeechcaps/README.md

 example = train_base[0]
 print(example)
 ```
-Please refer to the [dataset](https://github.com/ajd12342/paraspeechcaps/tree/main/dataset) folder for more details on how to use it.

 ### TODOS
 - [ ] Release code for our human annotation pipeline
 - [ ] Release code for our automatic annotation pipeline

 ## 3. ParaSpeechCaps Models
 The ParaSpeechCaps models are available on the Hugging Face Hub at [`ajd12342/parler-tts-mini-v1-paraspeechcaps`](https://huggingface.co/ajd12342/parler-tts-mini-v1-paraspeechcaps) (trained on the full dataset) and [`ajd12342/parler-tts-mini-v1-paraspeechcaps-only-base`](https://huggingface.co/ajd12342/parler-tts-mini-v1-paraspeechcaps-only-base) (trained on the human-annotated subset).
+Please refer to the [model](https://github.com/ajd12342/paraspeechcaps/tree/main/model) folder for more details.

 ### 3.1 Installation